Ahmad-Elhajj-04/keyboard_typing/README.md

 1. Launch the application
 2. Review the target text displayed at the top
 3. Click the **"Start Test"** button
-4. Wait for the 3-2-1 countdown
-5. Begin typing the target text as accurately as possible
+4. Begin typing the target text as accurately as possible

 ### During the Test